University-of-Sheffield-EduTech/data-endpoint-gorilla.io/README.md

 Once we get a URL, we will move on and R will cancel the loop.

-The next bit is fairly self-explanatory - we download the zip file, name it 'downloader.zip' and we set a mode to download in (rememebr, we asked for all nodes so we're downloading all the CSVs for the experiment).
+The next bit is fairly self-explanatory - we download the zip file, name it 'downloader.zip' and we set a mode to download in (remember, we asked for all nodes so we're downloading all the CSVs for the experiment from every node).

 ```r